 This repo contained personal identity documents and system credentials including passwords, AWS key pairs and private keys.

-Our proprietary security crawler scours the clear, deep, and dark web, actively searching for open cloud provider buckets, public GitHub reports, and unsecured databases.
+Our proprietary security crawler scours the web, actively searching for open cloud provider buckets, public GitHub reports, and unsecured databases.

 As a Data Leaks customer, you'll provide UpGuard with a set of keywords to monitor, and our team of analysts will continually refine it using the expertise and techniques they've learned from years of breach research.